+Is Florida a no fault divorce state?
 It is a daily occurrence in many family law attorney offices across Central Florida.
 A client walks in for a consultation, woman or man (gender is irrelevant), and starts the dialogue with a harsh and ostensibly disappointing accusation, “My spouse has been cheating on me.”
 This is followed by a demand for a divorce from the partner engaging in what the client spouse claims is illicit and inappropriate or immoral behavior.
-In my law practice, it is common that clients are unaware that Florida is a no fault divorce state.
+It is common that clients are unaware that Florida is a no fault divorce state.
 Informing clients that have been emotionally hurt of this fact is difficult, but necessary.
-No fault divorce in Florida means that obtaining a divorce is less complicated, provided there are no minor children to the relationship, and the party at fault has not exposed the kids to behaviors that are detrimental to their best interests.
+No fault divorce in Florida means that obtaining a divorce may be less complicated because a party’s fault does not need to be proven.
+This is provided there are no minor children to the relationship, and the party at fault has not exposed the kids to behaviors that are detrimental to their best interests.
 Divorces can potentially have layer upon layer of complex issues, and rarely if ever are two divorces alike.

 No Fault Divorce in Florida